glouppe/info8002-large-scale-data-systems/lecture8.md

 # Leases

 - A **mutation** is an operation that changes the content or metadata of a chunk.
+E.g.,
     - `write`
     - `append`
 - Each mutation is performed at all the chunk's replicas.